 If you have a very large fan base or custom audience (email list or website visitors), you could begin by analyzing them first.

-Next, use the sidebar to specify the “seed” audience you want to analyze by entering the location, age and gender, and add at least one related interest into the “Interests” field.
+Next, use the sidebar to specify the “seed” audience you want to analyze by entering the location, age, and gender.
+Then add at least one related interest into the “Interests” field.

-For the interests, I suggest to avoid generic interests like sports, nature, and traveling, and choose specific ones right from the beginning:
+Avoid generic interests like sports, nature, and traveling.
+Instead, choose specific ones right from the beginning:

-You can narrow the audience down even further with other layers: connection to your pages, behaviors, language, relationship status, education, work, financial, home, market segments, parents, politics (US), life events, and more categories.
+You can narrow the audience down even further: connection to your pages, behaviors, language, relationship status, education, work, financial, home, market segments, parents, politics (US), life events, and more!

-After making any changes to the audience, you will immediately notice how the number of monthly active people changes and the age and gender chart updates, too:
+After making any changes to the audience, you will immediately notice how the number of monthly active people changes.
+The age and gender chart updates, too!

-Although we can spend a lot of time analyzing demographics, location, activity, household and purchase, I like to go directly to the Page Likes tab—that’s where the real magic happens!
+We could spend a lot of time analyzing demographics, location, activity, household, and purchase … But I like to go directly to the Page Likes tab.
+That’s where the real magic happens!

-If you followed the previous steps correctly, you will see a list of the Top Categories that your potential audience is interested in, as well as the most popular pages within each category:
+If you followed the previous steps correctly, you can see the Top Categories that your potential audience is interested in and the most popular pages within each category:

-What’s even more exciting, you can scroll down to see a list of dozens of pages that are ranked by relevance and affinity:
+What’s even more exciting, you can scroll down to see a list of dozens of pages ranked by relevance and affinity: